 Today’s the big day for Samsung’s latest flagship phone.
 The Galaxy S5 is available now in 125 countries.

-Verizon’s Galaxy S5 is available now in stores and online, though the phone is currently backordered until April 14 on Verizon’s website.
+Verizon’s Galaxy S5 is available now in stores online, though the phone is currently backordered until April 14 on Verizon’s website.
 Verizon is only selling the 16 GB model, in either white or black variants.

 The price with a two-year contract is $200, or $600 with no contract.
-If you sign up for Verizon’s Edge program, which lets you trade up to a new phone after paying half the price of the current one, you’ll pay no money down and monthly installments of $25.
+If you sign up for Verizon’s ge program, which lets you trade up to a new phone after paying half the price of the current one, you’ll pay no money down monthly installments of $25.
 (You’ll also get a discount on the cost of wireless service.)

-Sprint’s Galaxy S5 has 16 GB of storage and black or white color options.
-As with AT&T, the two-year contract price is $200 and the full price is $650.
+Sprint’s Galaxy S5 has 16 GB of storage black or white color options.
+As with AT&T, the two-year contract price is $200 the full price is $650.
 You can also pay in monthly installments of $27 with Sprint’s “Framily” plan, which offers bigger discounts on service as more people join the plan.
 The Framily plan also lets you upgrade to a new phone after a year if you have unlimited data; otherwise you’ll have to wait the usual two years.

 T-Mobile’s Galaxy S5 comes in white or black with 16 GB of storage.
 The full price is $660, which you can pay immediately or spread out over 24 monthly installments of $27.50.
-An extra $10 per month gets you onto T-Mobile’s Jump program, which lets you upgrade to a new phone once you’ve paid half the price of the old phone.
+An extra $10 per month gets you onto T-Mobile’s mp program, which lets you upgrade to a new phone once you’ve paid half the price of the old phone.

 Note that all other U.S. carriers have disabled the Download Booster function in the Galaxy S5, but T-Mobile has left it intact.

 Samsung isn’t selling an unlocked Galaxy S5 directly, at least not in the United States, but you can buy an unlocked model on eBay for $630.
-Strangely, this model is advertised as “3G Data Capable,” so it’s unclear whether the device would work with 4G LTE networks in the United States.
+Strangely, this model is advertised as “3G Data Capable,” so it’s unclear whether the device would work with 4G E networks in the United States.